TikiTDO/ember-cli-deploy-zip-new/README.md

 });
 ```

-Essentially I have two `npm install`s:

-1. `npm install` that lives in my Dockerfile
-  - This is for my custom Express server (index.js) that's running the ember-fastboot-server middleware
-1. `npm run fastboot-install` in my package.json
-  - The script itself looks weird (`npm --prefix ./dist install ./dist`)
-  - This is because I'm actually running `npm install` on the package.json file that's located in the `/dist` folder
-  - The `/dist` folder is first created from `ember build` (or in this case `npm run build` from the start script)

 ## Summary

 I'd recommend this deployment flow if you're using the ember-fastboot-server middleware.

-Even though I can recommend it, I'm not super excited about.
-So, if you have a different way of doing it I'd love to hear about!
+This is just one way of deploying ember-fastboot apps that are using the Express middleware.
+If you have a different way of doing it I'd love to hear about!

-And if you're using this addon for something not related to ember-fastboot I'm interested in hearing about your use case as well :)

 ## License